TomoGraphics/Hol3Drs/README.md

 # [Contributions welcome](http://contributionswelcome.org/)

-All contributions (no matter if small) are always welcome.
+All contributions (no matter how small) are always welcome.
 To see how you can help and where to start [see the Contributing file](CONTRIBUTING.md).